Pay/View Tax Bills

 Making Tax Payments on Property that is Not in Your Name

 You may pay tax on properties that are not in your name.
 However, doing so does not allow you any claim of ownership to the property, regardless of how much you have paid, or how many years you have paid.
-Additionaly, refund requests will not be honored if you change your mind.
+Additionally, refund requests will not be honored if you change your mind.

 Having your name listed on the tax receipt does not give ownership.